 Programming-wise the old project ended in April 2012, while considering various ideas in the time 2012–2014.
 After cleaning up the old program from 2018 and on, some smaller old ideas (alongside new ones) have been explored from time to time and made it into the program, but I maintain a conservative approach towards adding "typical" programming language features.

-The April 2012 program had grown a parser producing a flat list structure for time-ordered events (the main nodes), combined with tree structures attached to events (for data nodes for the things added or changed in a step, which may involve nested syntax elements).
-This corresponds fairly simply to the language: time-ordering is one dimension of structure, and nesting as in e.g. setting up oscillators for modulaton is another.
+The April 2012 program had grown a parser producing a flat main list of time-ordered events (the main nodes), combined with tree structures attached to those events (for data nodes for the things added or changed in a step, which may involve nested syntax elements).
+This corresponds fairly simply to the language: time-ordering (with time placement syntax) is one dimension of structure, and nesting as in e.g. setting up oscillators for modulaton in lists is another.
 But!
 Some of the semantics had begun to be handled after parsing but before interpretation, a middle-layer finishing some details of timing which seemed too messy to attempt during parsing.
 (It also counted and allocated needed voices for audio generation prior to running it.)

-Apart from nesting in the form of lists of objects, another type of nesting exists which applies to time, but it is flattened away by the post-parse semantics code.
-It was originally added early and buggily for the old "compound steps" feature – a syntax extension for writing a series of timed changes for one object together, without advancing the timing for other objects.
-That way, timed updates can be grouped per object, rather than rigidly according to a global flow of time.
-This was implemented by producing the global timeline (flat event/step list) in a step after parsing, while parsing first allows timing to branch out.
-Temporarily, event nodes for follow-on compound steps are placed in side-timeline lists attached to other event nodes.
-The same design was tweaked a little for the 2022 "gapshift" feature replacing an earlier oscillator parameter (s) for padding time durations with leading silent time.
+One kind of nesting in the SAU language however applies to time, the ; "compound steps" feature.
+This nesting, allowing time placement to branch out, is flattened away by the post-parse semantics code.
+It was (buggily) added early on to make script text neater, allowing writing a series of timed changes for one object together, without advancing the timing for other objects.
+That way, timed updates can be grouped per object, rather than mainly according to a global flow of time.
+To implement this, during parsing the event nodes for follow-on compound steps are placed in side-timeline lists attached to the main event node made before the first ;.
+Then the timelines are merged into one.
+The same design was tweaked a little for the 2022 "gapshift" feature, which uses the same mechanism to replace an earlier oscillator parameter (s) for padding time durations with leading silent time.

-Strictly speaking, there's been more than one extra pass of script processing between the two main stages, the parser and the final interpreter (long usually called the "generator" module, as it runs all audio generation).
+Strictly speaking, there's been even more than one extra pass of script processing between the two main stages, the parser and the final interpreter (long usually called the "generator" module, as it runs all audio generation).
 Several loops working through all event nodes have been used to finalize the data before it's fully ready to use.
-For a period of time 2019–2021, the design was even temporarily complicated by adding another extra module with such a main loop.
-Then I began to figure out how to reduce loops and passes step by step, and such changes followed.
+For a period of time 2019–2021, the design was temporarily complicated by adding another extra module and set of data structures, with another conversion pass.
+Then I began to figure out how to do more with fewer loops, and over time (2023–2025) simplified away all the extra layers and loops until only one parser pass and one audio rendering pass remained.

-Very early on, numerical infix expressions were added and handled in the parser with a recursive parsing function for such.
-The parser worked like a calculator, its output reducing numerical expressions to their results.
-As long as numerical expressions don't contain side-effects (modifying of state), or aren't evaluated more than once each (unlike what could happen if features like looping or function calls were added) – as long as at least one of those types of features are missing – that simple design continues to work well, without imposing limitations, when other features are added.
-Otherwise, if that big featureful combination ends up needed, the parser would then need a redesign, in order to allow a numerical expression to be evaluated separately from the initial crunching of the text – and thus possibly several times afterwards.
+Very early on, numerical infix expressions were added and handled in the parser with one dedicated recursive parsing function for such, handling all subexpressions with recursive calls.
+The parser parsed and calculated in-place, nested calls combining and reducing numerical expressions to their results.
+As long as numerical expressions don't contain both side-effects (modifying of state in a script), and re-evaluation of script contents (like in loops or script-defined functions), no more is needed.
+Only if both are added would the parser need a redesign, in order to allow a numerical expression to be evaluated separately from the initial crunching of the text – and thus possibly several times afterwards.

 Only in early 2023 did another main audio generator come along – the rumble/random line segments oscillator R, which combines line segment functions, PRNGs, and modulation options.
 (A bigger side-project of mine, I've written more about how the R oscillator works on my personal site.)
 Before then, I stuck with only the wavetable oscillator in main versions of the program.
 Later a simpler noise generator N and an amplitude generator A (for DC, line segments, and summing other signals) joined R.